commandblockguy/dino-run-ce/readme.md

+*Does not run on OS 5.5.* It's not possible for me to fix this, so don't update your calculator's OS.

 # Dinosaur Run CE

 A clone of Google Chrome's dinosaur game (from the no internet screen) for the TI-84 Plus CE graphing calculator.